 The Sarbanes-Oxley Act of 2002 was a regulatory reaction to the corporate scandals at Enron, WorldCom, and Arthur Anderson.
 Sarbanes-Oxley required top executives to personally certify corporate accounts.
 If fraud was uncovered, these executives could face criminal penalties.
 At the time, many were afraid this regulation would deter qualified managers from seeking top positions.

 Dodd-Frank was put in place to prevent a repeat of the 2008 financial crisis.
 It creates an agency to review risks threatening the financial industry.
 It gives the Federal Reserve the authority to regulate large banks before they become "too big to fail."
 It regulates hedge funds, derivatives, and mortgage brokers.
 The Volcker Rule bans banks from owning hedge funds or using investors' funds to trade derivatives for their own profit.
 Dodd-Frank also created the CFPB.

 How Regulations Affect the Markets

-As a result, the 25 largest banks increased their holdings of bonds by 88% between February 2013 and February 2015.
-The increase in demand pushed yields on long-term Treasurys down.
+As a result, banks increased their holdings of bonds.
+In 2014, the increase in demand pushed yields on long-term Treasurys down.
 Lower interest rates spurred lending but reduced demand for stocks.
 Bonds compete with the stock market for investors' dollars.
 Although their returns are lower, they offer more security.

 In 2018, President Donald Trump signed the Economic Growth, Regulatory Relief, and Consumer Protection Act.
-It eased regulations on "small banks."
-These are banks with assets from $100 billion to $250 billion.
+It eased regulations on small banks.

 The rollback means the Fed can't designate these banks as too big to fail.
 They also aren't subject to the Fed's "stress tests."
 And they no longer have to comply with the Volcker Rule.
 Now banks with less than $10 billion in assets can, once again, use depositors' funds for risky investments.